kumarplayground/voiceai/README.md

 For issues and questions:
 1. Check the troubleshooting section above
-2. Review the Google Gemini API documentation
+2. Review the ModelsLab API documentation at https://modelslab.com/docs
 3. Check Next.js documentation for framework-related issues

 ---